oracle/terraform-provider-oci/docs/datasources/core/instances.md

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The OCID of the instance.
 * `image_id` - The image used to boot the instance.
 You can enumerate all available images by calling [ListImages][d198fa10].
-* `state` - The current state of the instance: [PROVISIONING, RUNNING, STARTING, STOPPING, STOPPED, CREATING_IMAGE, TERMINATING, TERMINATED]
+* `state` - The current state of the instance.
+Allowed values are: [PROVISIONING, RUNNING, STARTING, STOPPING, STOPPED, CREATING_IMAGE, TERMINATING, TERMINATED]
 * `metadata` - Custom metadata that you provide.
 * `extended_metadata` - Custom nested metadata that you provide.
 * `region` - The region that contains the Availability Domain the instance is running in.